rehamsuwaid/Melodic-Fingers/README.md

     - Image Processing Toolbox
     - MATLAB Support Package for USB Webcams

-3. As for the hardware requirments:
+3. As for the hardware requirements:
     - Microsoft® LifeCam Cinema(TM)
     - Stand for Camera
     - monochrome background(white or off-white color)

-> Side Note: Make sure to have the camera positioned on a fixed distance (18-20) cm far from  facing a monochrome surface with a contrasting difference between the hand and surface color(white, off-white) in order to get accurate results.
+> Side Note: Make sure to have the camera positioned on a fixed distance (18-20) cm far from a monochrome surface with a contrasting difference between your hand and surface color(white, off-white) in order to get accurate results.

 4. Run the `HandGApp.mlapp` to execute the program.

-## File descriptions:
+## File descriptions

 When you open the `src` folder, you can find 4 main folders:

-1. `countFing.m` which contains the script that will be processing the video frames and counting the fingers we show to the webcam in real-time and inside of it we call  `noteGen.m`  accordingly.
+1. `countFing.m` which contains the script that will be processing the video frames and counting the fingers we show to the webcam in real-time.
+Inside of it we call  `noteGen.m`  accordingly.

 2.  `noteGen.m` A function that generates a note and takes an argument - that will be used when it will be called in the `countFing.m` - as the number of fingers.
-After that, it uses a basic if-else statement then calls another audio file with a specific note corresponding to the number of fingers.
+It uses a basic if-else statement then calls another audio file with a specific note corresponding to the number of fingers.

 3. `HandGApp.mlapp` is an app designer file that implements the main window of our application graphical interface.
 We run the `countFing.m`  in it by calling like this `run("countFing.m");` when the user presses on ___Camera on___.